RylanYoung/Active-directory-enterprise-enviroment-Home-Lab/README.md

 ## Objective

 Set up an enterprise-style VirtualBox lab featuring Active Directory as the core, combining manual configuration with PowerShell automation (e.g., bulk user creation).
-The lab will use a dual NIC setup, one for internal network communication and one for external internet access to simulate a realistic enterprise environment, strengthen IT administration skills, and build practical cybersecurity expertise.
+The lab will use a dual NIC setup, one for internal network communication and one for external internet access to simulate a realistic enterprise environment and IT administration skills, and build practical cybersecurity expertise.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]